-Linda has a special interest in issues affecting our ever growing older community and those with a learning disability.
-She is a founder member of Solicitors for the Elderly Ireland and has served as a Director of Age NI for 6 years.
+At Francis Hanna & Co Solicitors, we have a special interest in issues affecting our ever growing older community and those with a learning disability.

-There is much interest in this Bill, particularly as Northern Ireland has the fastest growing elderly population in the UK.
-Indeed, there is predicted to be a 60% increase in the over 65 age group in the next 15 years.
+Northern Ireland has the fastest growing elderly population in the UK with a predicted 60% increase in the over 65 age group in the next 15 years.

 - Those who have a learning disability or mental illness